 Under 11 U.S.C. § 524 (a)(1) and (2), a discharge voids a judgment to the extent that it determines a personal liability of the debtor with respect to a discharged debt.
 The discharge also operates as an injunction against commencement or continuation of an action to collect, recover, or offset a discharged debt.
 For these reasons it is confusing to describe discharge as an affirmative defense.
 But § 524 (a) applies only to a claim that was actually discharged.
 Several categories of debt set out in 11 U.S.C. § 523 (a) are excepted from discharge.
-The issue whether a claim was excepted from discharge or-in most instances-in another court with jurisdiction over the creditor's claim.
+The issue whether a claim was excepted from discharge may be determined either in the court that entered the discharge or-in most instances-in another court with jurisdiction over the creditor's claim.